 Haldane’s Hockey Eight

 Head Coach Mike Grean is big on this year’s Sailors, which combines players from Haldane and Hendrick Hudson high schools.
 “They’re hungry,” said Grean, who lives in Cold Spring.
 “They want to win.
 They want it bad.”
 That desire stems in large part from a successful 2014-15 season, during which the team reached the final four of the state championships for the first time.
 With a good crop of seniors and solid goal-tending, Grean said the goal is nothing short of the championship.

 This year’s Haldane skaters include seniors Daniel Hietmann and Anthony Percacciolo; juniors Michael Harmancin and James Sherman; sophomores Luke Junjulas and Joe Orza and freshmen Thomas Percacciolo and Vladimir Siriia.

 The Sailors play a 20-game schedule with home games held at the Ice Time Sports Complex in Newburgh.
 The season gets underway on the road against Carmel High School on Friday, Nov.
 27, at 8 p.m. at Brewster Arena.
 The first game at Ice Time is scheduled for 8 p.m. on Friday, Dec.
 4, against Cross River’s John Jay High.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.